mapbox/ecs-watchbot/docs/building-a-template.md

 **serviceVersion** | | the version of the worker service to use **notificationEmail** | | the email address to receive failure notifications.
 Should not be provided if notificationTopic exists.
 **notificationTopic** | | the ARN of an SNS topic to receive failure notifications.
-Should not be provided if notificationEmail exists. permissions | [] | permissions to any AWS resources that the worker will need to perform a task.
+Should not be provided if notificationEmail exists. alarmOnEachFailure | false | send a notification email each time a worker errors alarmPeriods | 24 | number of 5-min intervals SQS must be above threshold to alarm alarmThreshold | 40 | number of jobs in SQS to trigger alarm command | | overrides a Dockerfile's `CMD` debugLogs | false | enable verbose watcher logging env | {} | environment variables to set on worker containers family | service name | the name of the the task definition family that watchbot will create revisions of errorThreshold | 10 | number of failed workers to trigger alarm logAggregationFunction | | the ARN of the log collection Lambda function messageRetention | 1209600 | max seconds a message can remain in SQS messageTimeout | 600 | max seconds it takes to process a job mounts | | defines persistent container mount points from host EC2s or ephemeral mount points on the container permissions | [] | permissions to any AWS resources that the worker will need to perform a task.
 Be sure to unwrap any `PolicyDocument` objects.
-The use of `PolicyDocument` here will pass `aws cloudformation validate-template`, but will prevent your stack from being created successfully. env | {} | environment variables to set on worker containers family | service name | the name of the the task definition family that watchbot will create revisions of command | | overrides a Dockerfile's `CMD` watchbotVersion | installed version | the version of watchbot to use prefix | `Watchbot` | a prefix for logical resource names user | false | create an IAM user with permission to publish webhook | false | create an HTTPS endpoint to accept jobs webbhookKey | false | require an access token on the webhook endpoint reduce | false | enable reduce-mode (see below) readCapacityUnits | 30 | approximate reads per second to progress table in reduce-mode writeCapacityUnits | 30 | approximate writes per second to progress table in reduce-mode watchers | 1 | number of watcher containers workers | 1 | number of concurrent worker containers per watcher logAggregationFunction | | the ARN of the log collection Lambda function mounts | | defines persistent container mount points from host EC2s or ephemeral mount points on the container reservation | {} | specify desired memory/cpu reservations for worker containers reservation.cpu | | specify a soft CPU limit reservation.memory | 64 | specify a hard memory limit reservation.softMemory | | specify a soft memory limit messageTimeout | 600 | max seconds it takes to process a job messageRetention | 1209600 | max seconds a message can remain in SQS errorThreshold | 10 | number of failed workers to trigger alarm alarmThreshold | 40 | number of jobs in SQS to trigger alarm alarmPeriods | 24 | number of 5-min intervals SQS must be above threshold to alarm alarmOnEachFailure | false | send a notification email each time a worker errors debugLogs | false | enable verbose watcher logging privileged | false | give the worker container elevated privileges on the host EC2
+The use of `PolicyDocument` here will pass `aws cloudformation validate-template`, but will prevent your stack from being created successfully. placementConstraints | false | Add any [ECS task placement constraints](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-placement-constraints.html) prefix | `Watchbot` | a prefix for logical resource names privileged | false | give the worker container elevated privileges on the host EC2 reduce | false | enable reduce-mode (see below) readCapacityUnits | 30 | approximate reads per second to progress table in reduce-mode reservation | {} | specify desired memory/cpu reservations for worker containers reservation.cpu | | specify a soft CPU limit reservation.memory | 64 | specify a hard memory limit reservation.softMemory | | specify a soft memory limit user | false | create an IAM user with permission to publish watchbotVersion | installed version | the version of watchbot to use watchers | 1 | number of watcher containers webhook | false | create an HTTPS endpoint to accept jobs webbhookKey | false | require an access token on the webhook endpoint workers | 1 | number of concurrent worker containers per watcher writeCapacityUnits | 30 | approximate writes per second to progress table in reduce-mode

 ### watchbot.template references